 BPC, one of New York City's newest neighborhoods, is a "city within the city" that is still being completed.
-Built in part on landfill from the large volume of soil excavated for the WTC complex, BPC is a mixed-use community with a commercial center, two residential neighborhoods, schools, cultural facilities, hotels, and neighborhood amenities such as dry cleaners, grocery stores, shopping opportunities, movie theatres, and restaurants, as well as the most extensive open space network in Lower Manhattan.
+Built in part on landfill from the large volume of soil excavated for the WTC complex, BPC is a mixed-use community with a commercial center, two residential neighborhoods, schools, cultural facilities, hotels, and neighborhood amenities such as dry cleaners and grocery stores, shopping opportunities, movie theatres, and restaurants, as well as the most extensive open space network in Lower Manhattan.
 While still very urban in character, BPC is visually distinct from the rest of the study area.
 It is physically divided from the WTC Site, the Southern Site, and the other subareas of the study area by Route 9A (West Street), a major arterial roadway.
 The portion of the roadway adjacent to the WTC Site suffered extensive damage on September 11, its aftermath, and during the recovery period.
 Today, a six-lane temporary roadway runs between Liberty and Vesey Streets between the WTC Site and the World Financial Center (WFC).
 One permanent pedestrian bridge across Route 9A at Liberty Street, damaged on September 11, and two temporary pedestrian bridges at Rector and Vesey Streets help connect BPC to the rest of Lower Manhattan.

 BPC is largely built with high-rise modern office and residential buildings, and is still developing in accordance with the 1979 BPC Master Plan.
-The east-west streets of BPC are laid out primarily along the Manhattan street grid.
-North End Avenue and South End Avenue allow for north-south view corridors and traffic flow through the north and south neighborhoods, respectively.
-All three sections of BPC are bound together by a common scale and style and by the extensive waterfront parks and esplanade, which begin at Battery Park in the south and extend up along the Hudson River to just north of Chambers Street at the north end.
+Although the east-west streets of BPC are laid out along the Manhattan street grid, the north-south streets do not continue throughout the length of the neighborhood.
+Nonetheless, all three sections are bound together by a common scale and style and by the extensive waterfront parks and esplanade, which begin at Battery Park in the south and extend all the way up along the Hudson River to just north of Chambers Street at the north end.
 A marina, ferry, and the Winter Garden form a major central public space.
 The 32-acres of parks and waterfront are highly utilized, not only by BPC residents and workers but also by the surrounding community and the entire city.
 Smaller green spaces and parks as well as newly constructed ballfields are interspersed throughout the residential areas.

 The large commercial buildings of the WFC are located in the center of BPC between the residential neighborhoods, strategically positioned to tie into the WTC complex.
-Today, the WFC, with buildings ranging from 33 to 51 stories high, are visually prominent from all directions, standing isolated from the rest of the commercial business core to the north, east, and south of the Project Site (see Chapter 4, "Urban Design and Visual Resources").
+Today, the WFC, with buildings ranging from 33 to 51 stories high, are visually prominent from all directions, standing isolated from the rest of the commercial business core to the north, east, and south of the Project Site.
 During weekday work hours, large numbers of employees are the predominant presence in this area.
 At other times, visitors to the public sitting areas and shopping opportunities centered around the Winter Garden or those using recreational facilities contribute to the ongoing presence in the area and a high level of activity.

 The south neighborhood contains mostly low- and mid-rise residential buildings in addition to cultural and hotel uses.
 With the exception of two large vacant parcels along Route 9A, the south neighborhood is fully developed.
-Buildings in the north neighborhood are generally newer and taller, with several vacant parcels between Vesey and Warren Streets which are planned for residential, institutional, and commercial uses.
+Buildings in the north neighborhood are generally newer and taller, with several vacant parcels between Vesey and Warren Streets which are planned for mainly residential uses.
 Street-level activity is light in this area.
 However, the presence of Stuyvesant High School and P.S./I.S.
 89 increases the level of activity during daytime hours.
 The residential structures contribute to a steady flow of pedestrian and vehicular traffic along Chambers Street from the morning hours through the day into the evening hours.